 The advantage for your tenant is that they don’t have to stump up the £240 in one hit.
 The advantage for you, is that you recoup the fee.
 Then you benefit from the higher rent in the long-term (and any further rental increases based on this new rent).

 Has the chancellor got it right?

 Rents are increasing in the UK, and the government is under a lot of pressure to make the private rented sector more affordable.
 This isn’t a problem caused by unscrupulous landlords charging extortionate rents.
-Landlords always try and charge the right rent to maximise profits.
+Landlords always try and.
 The issue is that demand in the property market massively outweighs supply.
 Consequently, investment property prices are rising at a pace that outstrips inflation.

 Buy-to-let landlords have to charge a reasonable rent to make their investment property make sense.
 If they aren’t able to do so, then property investment would stop, and if this happens the housing crisis will be made worse, not better.

 Landlords will have no alternative other than to recoup their higher costs by increasing the rents they charge their tenants.
 All this new rule really does is move the cost full circle and put it back on tenants – who, over the long-term could find themselves worse off: the agent’s fee is a one off, while rent continues every month (with inflation increases based on current rent).

 The Autumn Statement’s good news is good news for property investment, and what bad news there is can be easily mitigated by property investors.
 Don’t forget, the Chancellor also announced that your personal allowance will increase to £12,500 by the end of this parliament – and that will take more of your income out of tax.

 While I think that the chancellor has got this one wrong, to me this Autumn Statement marks a turning point for property investment in the UK: the good news for property investors outweighs the bad.
 That hasn’t happened for the last couple of Autumn Statements.
 Perhaps the tide is turning?